rockymadden/stringmetric/readme.md

 #stringmetric
 A collection of string metrics built with Scala.
-Includes a light-weight core API and CLI based interface for each string metric.
+Includes a light-weight core API and CLI for each string metric.
 The following string metrics are currently supported:

 * Jaro-Winkler